matrix-org/matrix-spec-proposals/proposals/3068-compliance-tiers-informational.md

 but not to the point to prevent coherent resolution or authentication.
 * Overcompliant: All required parts are implemented, with some additional checks, possibly to the point of rejecting any unspecified events from the other party.
+Optional features or extensions may or may not be implemented.
 * Overly overcompliant: All required and optional parts are implemented, and with so many additional checks that a counterparty deviating in any manner cannot communicate in any manner.
+No extensions are allowed.
 * Non-compliant: Anything else.

 These tiers apply to clients and servers equally.